ErikMaris/DiffusionLab/docs/manuscript/usage/workflow.rst

 The suggested workflow is the following:

-1. Localization, tracking, and export in DoM or Localizer
+1. Localization, tracking, and export in DoM, Localizer, or COMSOL Multiphysics
 2. Import in DiffusionLab
 3. Compute track properties
 4. Plot track(s) and/or properties and identify desired populations